HanisNabihah/flutter_based_application/README.md

-# flutter_based_application
+# EXS_flutter_based_application

-A new Flutter project.
+A flutter-based application for EXS Synergy Technical Assessment

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a technical assessment flutter-based.

 A few resources to get you started if this is your first Flutter project: